 Apples

 Good varieties to use for juicing are Granny Smiths, Galas or Fujis.
 Start by washing and coring the apples (about 18 to 20) - no need to peel.
-Then place the apples in a saucepan and add just enough water to cover them, too much and the juice will be too diluted.
-Slowly boil the apples for about 20-25 mins or until the apples are soft.
+Then, place the apples in a saucepan and add just enough water to cover them; too much water will cause the juice to be too diluted.
+Slowly boil the apples for about 20-25 minutes or until the apples are soft.
 Slowly ladle the hot juice through a fine mesh sieve, gently mashing the apple to produce maximum juice.
-Taste the juice after it is cooled, add additional sugar or cinnamon depending on your preference.
-The left over apple mush could be used as a puree or sauce.
+Taste the juice after it is cooled, and add additional sugar or cinnamon depending on your preference.
+The leftover apple mush could be used as a puree or sauce.

-Although late in the season, pay a visit to White House Farm on Blue Boar Lane in Norwich where you can find apples to pick yourself.
-Come back in the summer and there is a lot more to choose from, including raspberries, strawberries, cherries and pears.
+Although late in the season, visit White House Farm on Blue Boar Lane in Norwich, where you can find apples to pick yourself.
+Come back in the summer and there is much more to choose from, including raspberries, strawberries, cherries and pears.

 Rose hips

 Also known as haws or heps, rose hips can be found everywhere at this time of year, dotting the hedgerows and fields with small 'bolts' of vivid reds and oranges.
-Contrary to some thoughts that the hips are poisonous (some species of the Rosaceae family do contain a small amount of cyanide), but there is no reference in any scientific journal which states that the rose hip seeds are toxic (see Eatweeds for details).
+Contrary to some thoughts that the hips are poisonous (some species of the Rosaceae family contain a small amount of cyanide), there is no reference in any scientific journal stating that the rose hip seeds are toxic (see Eatweeds for details).

-On researching what you can do with rose hips, I was surprised to see the diversity of the fruit of the rose.
+When researching what you can do with rose hips, I was surprised to see the diversity of the rose fruit.
 Fresh rose hips contain a lot of vitamin C and are adept at preventing colds and flu.
-They can be made into herbal teas alongside hibiscus, and made into jellies, soups, beverages, pies and wine.
-Rose hip syrup is known as a general winter cure-all, either to be drunk the spoonful or drizzled over desserts.
+They can be made into herbal teas alongside hibiscus and into jellies, soups, beverages, pies, and wine.
+Rose hip syrup is known as a general winter cure-all, either drunk by the spoonful or drizzled over desserts.

-Rose hip syrup recipe: To make 1.5 litres of rose hip syrup, pick your rose hips (eg wild dog rose), about 1 kg is necessary.
-If this is not available then reduce the amounts of the rest of the ingredients.
+Rose hip syrup recipe: To make 1.5 litres of rose hip syrup, pick your rose hips (e.g., wild dog rose); about 1 kg is necessary.
+If this is not available, reduce the amounts of the rest of the ingredients.

-• Trim the stalks and rest of the foliage off and wash
+- Trim the stalks and the rest of the foliage off, and wash

-• Add 1 kg of sugar and bring to the boil, stirring to dissolve the sugar, then keep it on the heat until it has reduced itself by half
+- Add 1 kg of sugar and bring to the boil, stirring to dissolve the sugar, then keep it on the heat until it has reduced by half

-• Pour into sterilised bottles, it should keep for a few months.
+- Pour into sterilised bottles, and it should keep for a few months.
 Once opened, place in the fridge.

 Chestnuts

-Traditionally a food associated with Christmas, the tasty nut of the Castanea Sativa (Sweet Chestnut) tree, conjures up nostalgic scenes of ruddy chestnut sellers, huddled around glowing braziers on a snow covered street, passing out bags of scorching hot nuts on which to burn your fingers as you try and extricate them from their shells.
+Traditionally a food associated with Christmas, the tasty nut of the Castanea Sativa (Sweet Chestnut) tree, conjures up nostalgic scenes of ruddy chestnut sellers, huddled around glowing braziers on a snow-covered street, passing out bags of scorching hot nuts on which to burn your fingers as you try to extricate them from their shells.

 The sweet chestnut was introduced in Europe from Sardis (an ancient city in Turkey's Manisa Province and was then called the Sardian nut.
-It has been a staple food in Southern Europe, Turkey and large parts of Asia for thousands of years, replacing cereals where they would not grow well.
-Alexander the Great planted chestnut trees across Europe while on his campaigns throughout.
-The chestnut symbolised chastity to the early Christians and until the introduction of the potato, whole communities relied on it as a main source of carbohydrates in areas where wheat flour was scarce.
+It has been a staple food in Southern Europe, Turkey and parts of Asia for thousands of years, replacing cereals where they would not grow well.
+Alexander the Great planted chestnut trees across Europe during his campaigns.
+The chestnut symbolised chastity to the early Christians, and until the introduction of the potato, whole communities relied on it as a primary source of carbohydrates in areas where wheat flour was scarce.

 Easily identified by their large spreading canopies, the chestnut tree's ovate leaves are 10-30 cm long with widely spaced points and are already starting to turn brown and golden.
-Soon they curl up completely as they are one of the first trees to drop their leaves in autumn.
+Soon, they curl up completely, and they are one of the first trees to drop their leaves in autumn.

-Chestnuts are obviously enjoyed roasted in the traditional way but don't forget to make a slit in the skin to prevent explosion in the oven or fire.
-They can be put into many recipes lending a strong flavour to many dishes, sweet as well as savoury, from pies and nut roasts or if you're feeling sophisticated, try out the recipe for Marrons Glacé, a good one being on the River Cottage website.
+Chestnuts are obviously enjoyed roasted in the traditional way, but don't forget to make a slit in the skin to prevent explosion in the oven or fire.
+They can be put into many recipes, lending a strong flavour to sweet as well as savoury dishes, from pies to nut roasts.
+If you're feeling sophisticated, try out the recipe for Marrons Glacé, a good one being on the River Cottage website.

-Now and for the rest of the month is a good time to go foraging for chestnuts, try the woods at Bacton, Foxley or Blickling's Great Wood.
+Now and for the rest of the month is a good time to go foraging for chestnuts.
+Try the woods at Bacton, Foxley, or Blickling's Great Wood.
 There is also a good stretch of them at Holt Country Park.
-Remember to go armed with gloves and stout boots as the burrs will prickle!
+Remember to go armed with gloves and stout boots, as the burrs will prick!

-So while the sun is still strong in the sky, winter is still a good way down the road, and the fruits and nuts are ripening in the trees, pick up a bucket and go see what you can find, it's all for free!
+So while the sun is still intense in the sky, winter is still a good way down the road, and the fruits and nuts are ripening in the trees, pick up a bucket and go see what you can find; it's all free!

-Article contributed by author and ‘The Village Gardener’ Fritha Waters.
+Article contributed by the author and ‘The Village Gardener’ Fritha Waters.

 Theft Act of 1968 states that: